 All the time it will cause noise 50% of the time before other possible actions.

-True to his name, Qazlal Stormbringer brings an unparalleled amount of elemental devastation to bear for his worshipers.
-Even without training Invocations, he greatly increases your damage output by blasting random tiles near your character with elemental fury.
+True to their name, Qazlal Stormbringer brings an unparalleled amount of elemental devastation to bear for their worshipers.
+Even without training Invocations, Qazlal greatly increases your damage output by blasting random tiles near your character with elemental fury.
 At low piety, this will rarely have much effect, but at high piety you will regularly see enemies take massive damage as the storm around you rages.
 This awesome devastation comes at a price, however - as your piety rises, you will generate more and more passive noise each turn.
 This eventually winds up being louder than if you shouted each and every turn, matching a Fireball spell in volume.
 As such, expect wandering monsters to find you wherever you go, particularly in quiet areas such as the Crypt and the Tomb, and don't bother with the Stealth skill.
 Try to pull difficult enemies back to already-cleared areas to mitigate the threat of reinforcements.

 With Invocations, Qazlal becomes an extraordinarily powerful offensive force, in particular due to Upheaval and Disaster Area.
 Upheaval is a powerful smite-targeted ability which grows in area as your Invocations rises, eventually becoming a smaller, cheaper, random element Fire Storm.
 Blasting threatening enemies from the edge of your line of sight is easy, but mind your piety - spamming it can quickly cost you a * or two.
 Disaster Area is similarly devastating, but on a much larger scale; bursts of Upheaval will strike random locations within your line of sight, eradicating everything it strikes (at sufficiently high Invocations levels anyway).
 Even more expensive than Upheaval, this should only be used when you are facing plenty of enemies and want to wipe them out quickly.
 Also, be aware that it will never affect your tile or any tile adjacent to you.